ianan/nsx_summ/README.md

 * Lightcurve for whole field of view for NuSTAR over 2-10 keV
 * Map for Nustar just FPMA, over whole pointing and 2-10 keV
 * Source of features in NuSTAR might not be in the field of view, i.e ghost rays from elsewhere on the solar disk
+* NuSTAR pointing is not corrected, so could be up to ~ arcmin off
 * GOES flare list being used is from SSW latest events so some/many of the smaller events likely to be missing
 * STIX lightcurve is quicklook only in 4-10 keV, so smaller features might actually be there (need to create own lightcurves from spectrogram/pixel data over narrower energy range)